CatMoeCircle/FuyuBot/README.md

    ```

 #### **Termux**
-Use the one-click installation script for one-click installation.
-The script will automatically configure the environment and then start the service.
+Use the installation script for a quick setup.
+The script will automatically configure the environment.
+You just need to clone the project, install the dependencies, and start the service.
 ```bash
 bash <(curl -sL https://github.com/xiaoqvan/shiny-journey-bot/raw/main/scripts/termux.sh)
 ```